Unity-Technologies/com.unity.multiplayer.samples.bitesize/README.md

 - Report Unity bugs using the [Unity bug submission process](https://unity3d.com/unity/qa/bug-reporting)

 ### Documentation
-For a deep dive into Unity Netcode and Boss Room, visit our [documentation site](https://docs-multiplayer.unity3d.com/).
+For a deep dive into Netcode for GameObjects and the Bitesize Samples, visit our [documentation site](https://docs-multiplayer.unity3d.com/).
 <br><br>

 ## Community